 I think that the technology will always lead us a little but it’s nice to see that even when we all learn the same exact software and tricks and techniques we will always create different styles.
 So, as much as the technology will try to lead us a specific way I think our uniqueness pushes through it all.

 Do you normally get material to work from for an exhibit, or just a brief on the type of exhibit required?

 It really depends on each project.
 Some clients have a very specific concept in mind while others are very open to different ideas at the beginning of a project, some clients have very specific branding guidelines and other have none.
 The most important thing that I have found is to always be on the same page with your clients at the end of your initial meetings.
 If they are looking for something that is either unrealistic or just not a good solution, it’s usually better to work that out with them, and try to sell them on what you believe to be the best solution before you go down the path of working on numerous designs that don’t work.

 Any advice for new users?
 Where to start, what to avoid, creative advice?

 I know that most people will always just say “you need to practice a lot”.
 And while that is true, because you really do need to practice, don’t forget to use all the resources available to you.
 If you can’t figure out how to do something, check the manual, search the forums, and then post a detailed message with pictures if possible on the forum, you’ll usually be able to get your answer with one of those options.
 I also love looking at other artists work.
 When I see something that totally blows me away, it reminds me that there is always room to grow, and always more things to learn.
 I’ve found that the more I’m willing to help out other people the more the community is willing to give back.
 The best thing is that there is always more to learn and more toys to play with in this industry!

-» Thanks for your Time, Jeff.
-We look forward to seeing more of your work on the Cafe!
+Thanks for your time, Jeff.
+We look forward to seeing more of your work!